+assumptions.

 Impairment of Intangible Assets

 Refer to Note 12 in the financial statements

 The Group has net book value goodwill of \$220 million in respect of acquisitions of subsidiaries as at 30 June 2020.
 We identified this area as a Key Audit Matter due to the size of the goodwill balance, and because the directors' assessment of the 'value in use' of the cash generating unit ("CGU") involves significant judgements about the future underlying cash flows of the business, discount rates and terminal growth applied.

-For the year ended 30 June 2020 management have performed an impairment assessment over the goodwill balance by:

-- calculating the value in use for the CGU using a discounted cash flow model.
+For the year ended 30 June 2020 management have performed an impairment assessment over the goodwill balance by: calculating the value in use for the CGU using a discounted cash flow model.
 The model used cash flows (revenues, expenses and capital expenditure) for the CGU for 5 years, with a terminal growth rate applied to the 5th year.
-The cash flows were then discounted to net present value using the Company's weighted average cost of capital (WACC); and - comparing the resulting value in use of the CGU to its respective book value.

-Management also performed a sensitivity analysis over the value in use calculations, by varying the WACC and other assumptions.

-Our audit procedures in relation to management's impairment assessment involved the assistance of our Corporate Finance team where required, and included:

-- Assessing management's determination that the goodwill should be allocated to a single CGU based on the nature of the Group's business and the manner in which results are monitored and reported: - Assessing the valuation methodology used; - Challenging the reasonableness of key assumptions, including the cash flow projections, exchange rates, discount rates, and sensitivities used; and - Checking the mathematical accuracy of the cash flow model, and reconciling input data to supporting evidence, such as approved budgets and considering the reasonableness of these budgets.
+The cash flows were then discounted to net present value using the Company's weighted average cost of capital (WACC); and comparing the resulting value in use of the CGU to its respective book value.
+Our audit procedures in relation to management's impairment assessment involved the assistance of our Corporate Finance team where required, and included: Assessing management's determination that the goodwill should be allocated to a single CGU based on the nature of the Group's business and the manner in which results are monitored and reported; Assessing the valuation methodology used; Challenging the reasonableness of key assumptions, including the cash flow projections, exchange rates, discount rates, and sensitivities used; and Checking the mathematical accuracy of the cash flow model, and reconciling input data to supporting evidence, such as approved budgets and considering the reasonableness of these budgets.

+INDEPENDENT AUDITOR'S REPORT CONTINUED TO THE MEMBERS OF HANSEN TECHNOLOGIES LTD